projectacrn/acrn-hypervisor/misc/tools/acrntrace/README.rst

       # acrnalyze.py -i /home/xxxx/trace_data/20171115-101605/0 \
            -o /home/xxxx/trace_data/20171115-101605/cpu0 --vm_exit --irq

-   - Analysis report is written to stdout, or to a CSV file if a filename is specified using ``-o filename``.
+   - The analysis report is written to stdout, or to a CSV file if a filename is specified using ``-o filename``.
    - The scripts require Python3.